valtimo-platform/valtimo-documentation/release-notes/major9/09.19.0/valtimo-backend-libraries.md

 The following features were added:

-* **Filter out plugin configurations without actions**
+* **Filter out plugin configurations without actions of a service type**

+  The plugin configuration can now be filtered based on an activityType (i.e. Service Task), that will ensure that any plugin configuration that is returned has an action for that activityType.

-  The REST endpoint `GET /api/plugin/configuration` now supports a new request parameter called `includeActionless` which expects a boolean value.
+  The REST endpoint `GET /api/plugin/configuration` now supports a new request parameter called `activityType` which expects the type of task that was clicked in the process.
-  When the parameter is `false` the endpoint will only return plugin configurations that have 1 or more actions.
-  Example: `GET /api/plugin/configuration?includeActionless=false`
+  Example: `GET /api/plugin/configuration?activityType=bpmn:ServiceTask`.

-  The default value of this new request parameter is `true`.

 * **New feature2**